Welcome to today's edition of the Rush 24-7 podcast.

 Dingy Harry showed up, tried to shut it down.

-Meanwhile, meanwhile, the Republican establishment out playing FTSE with Obama at a restaurant.
+Meanwhile, meanwhile, the Republican establishment is not playing footsie with Obama at a restaurant.

-Senator McCain, and I'd say this, this illustrates the contrast between the new stars of the Republican Party and yesterday's mashed potatoes.
+Senator McCain, I tell you, this illustrates the contrast between the new stars of the Republican Party and yesterday's mashed potatoes.

-McCain said that Paul's filibuster, let me tell you what's wrong with it, boy.
+McCain said that Paul's filibuster, let me tell you what's wrong lately, boy.

-It's gonna give it to ammo to those who think that the rules of the Senate have been abused.
+It's going to give ammo to those who think that the rules of the Senate have been abused.

 Senator McCain, there's not a person in the world who cares about the rules of the Senate right now.